codefresh-io/docs.codefresh.io/_posts/2023-09-30-sept-release-notes.md

 * Ease of use
   Once the OIDC provider configuration is completed, obtaining the ID token is seamless.
-  Our dedicated Marketplace step, the `obtain-oidc-id-token` step, when added to the pipeline, gets the ID token, without additional configuration or parameters on your part.
+  Our dedicated Marketplace step, the `obtain-oidc-id-token` step, when added to the pipeline, gets the ID token without additional configuration or parameters on your part.

 For details, see [OpenID Connect for Codefresh pipelines]({{site.baseurl}}/docs/integrations/oidc-pipelines).